 For both creative careers and for less challenging careers where the odds of succeeding are higher, I am a fan of the approach of viewing career options like attempting to win an Olympic medal.
 Aim for the gold (Plan A) but after a pre-determined amount of time if you haven’t succeeded, aim for the silver (Plan B).
 Either way, you win a medal!

 In business, success is almost never linear and survival depends on the ability to pivot as circumstances change, so for entrepreneurs, a Plan A that is overly rigid will almost certainly ensure failure.
 But if Plan A is sufficiently broad, for example, “Be the best business services networking company,” then you can commit fully to Plan A and change the strategy to get there as market conditions change and as you acquire more information along the way.

 David Kord Murray, Business Consultant and Author, says,

 “Don’t pave your plans.
 Let them be more like water.”
 (6)

 Even in a consulting business like mine, where I have as my business objective, “Help people achieve career happiness and success,” the method by which I achieve that has changed dramatically over the years.
 When I started, my only business method was meeting clients face-to-face in one office location.
-Now, I mostly work via Skype and telephone.
+Now, I work via webcam, telephone, and email.
 The objective is the same but the process evolved to reflect a changing world.
 Does that mean I gave up Plan A?
 No, it just means my Plan A adapted to new market conditions.